ApryseSDK/pdftron-react-native/README.md

 ```

 ##### importAnnotations
-To import XFDF annotation string to the current document.
+Import XFDF annotation string to the current document.

 Parameters: